Dream (character): Appearance

-Dream usually appears as a tall, thin man with bone-white skin, black hair, and two stars in place of eyes.
+Dream of the Endless usually appears as a tall, thin man with bone-white skin, black hair, and two stars in place of eyes.
 Most often they are silver, blue, or white, but when he becomes angered, they have been shown to turn red.
 Dream's appearance ranges widely: people generally perceive him in a style of dress appropriate to their region and era.
 In the Dreaming, he is often seen wearing a grey T-shirt and dark pants.
 He appears to be light-skinned when interacting with similar characters, but the people of Tales in the Sands primordial African city see him as dark.
-He appears as a huge black cat when speaking to the lonely cat-pilgrim of Dream of a Thousand Cats and as a cat-headed god when addressing the Egyptian feline goddess Bast.
-The Martian Manhunter sees Dream in the shape of a flaming Martian skull and identifies him as Lord L'Zoril; but Mister Miracle, looking at him simultaneously, sees him as a man.
+He appears as a huge black cat when speaking to the lonely Siamese cat-pilgrim of Dream of a Thousand Cats and as a cat-headed god when addressing the Egyptian feline goddess Bast.
+Martian Manhunter sees Dream in the shape of a flaming Martian skull and identifies him as Lord L'Zoril; but Mister Miracle, looking at him simultaneously, sees him as a man.
 In Season of Mists, he appears in the same form to all the Gods (Bast comments: "I much prefer you in cat form, Dream old friend").
 In The Dream Hunters, set in ancient Japan, Dream appears as a Japanese man to a Buddhist monk and as a fox to a fox spirit.
 He customarily wears a billowing black cape, sometimes with a flame motif.
 In battle he wears a helmet made from the skull and backbone of a defeated enemy.
 This "helm", which resembles a World War II-era gas mask, is also his sigil in the galleries of the other Endless, as well as appearing in the dreams (and at least once on the staircase wall) of Wesley Dodds.
 His face and physique are based on an amalgamation of Neil Gaiman in his twenties, The Cure's frontman Robert Smith, and ballet dancer Farukh Ruzimatov.
 Dream's face and appearance are also based on Bauhaus frontman Peter Murphy.
 In fact, Gaiman explained that Murphy was the original model for Dream.
 Gaiman also stated that Sandman artist Dave McKean based Dream's face in the cover of Sandman #1 on Peter Murphy.